dasch-swiss/dsp-meta/docs/data/datamodel.md

 #### lang_string

-Object with a language tag as key and a string as value.
+Object with a language ISO code as key and a string as value.

 ```json
 {